axilmar/parserlib/doc/terminals.md

 If there is no need for a special parse node, then nothing else is required.

-If, however, a special parse node is required, then a special parse node lass must be created, and the function `get_parse_node_wrapper` must be overriden to return an instance of that special parse node class.
+If, however, a special parse node is required, then a special parse node class must be created, and the function `get_parse_node_wrapper` must be overriden to return an instance of that special parse node class.

 For example: